ngrx/platform/projects/ngrx.io/content/guide/store/testing.md

 `MockStore` also provides the ability to mock individual selectors to return a passed value using the `overrideSelector()` method.
 When the selector is invoked by the `select` method, the returned value is overridden by the passed value, regardless of the current state in the store.

 `overrideSelector()` returns a `MemoizedSelector`.
 To update the mock selector to return a different value, use the `MemoizedSelector`'s `setResult()` method.
+Updating a selector's mock value will not cause it to emit automatically.
+To trigger an emission from all selectors, use the `MockStore.refreshState()` method after updating the desired selectors.

 `overrideSelector()` supports mocking the `select` method (used in RxJS pipe) and the `Store` `select` instance method using a string or selector.

 Usage:

-<code-example header="auth-guard.service.ts" path="testing-store/src/app/auth-guard.service.ts"></code-example>
+<code-example header="user-greeting.component.ts" path="testing-store/src/app/user-greeting.component.ts"></code-example>

-<code-example header="auth-guard.service.spec.ts" path="testing-store/src/app/auth-guard.service.spec.ts"></code-example>
+<code-example header="user-greeting.component.spec.ts" path="testing-store/src/app/user-greeting.component.spec.ts"></code-example>

-In this example, we mock the `getLoggedIn` selector by using `overrideSelector`, passing in the `getLoggedIn` selector with a default mocked return value of `false`.
-In the second test, we use `setResult()` to update the mock selector to return `true`.
+In this example, we mock the `getUsername` selector by using `overrideSelector`, passing in the `getUsername` selector with a default mocked return value of `'John'`.
+In the second test, we use `setResult()` to update the mock selector to return `'Brandon'`, then we use `MockStore.refreshState()` to trigger an emission from the `getUsername` selector.

 <div class="alert is-helpful">